carologistics/clips_executive/clips_executive/cx_docs/getting_started/dynamic.rst

 - */ns/node/list_plugins* for listing all plugins loaded in an environment.

 Whenever an environment is created, the |CX| reads the respective configuration parameters.
-Similarly, the first time a plugin is loaded (through a service call or on startup), it is instanciated using the current parameters.
-Subsequently loading or unloading of the plugin does not update the parameters (as it is only instanciated once).
+Similarly, the first time a plugin is loaded (through a service call or on startup), it is instantiated using the current parameters.
+Subsequently loading or unloading of the plugin does not update the parameters (as it is only instantiated once).